project64/project64/README.md

 ## Roadmap

-#### Just a note that these aren't guaranteed to happen, just things we'd like to implement at some point!
+#### Just a note that these aren't guaranteed to happen, just things the community or we'd like to implement at some point!

 - Improve the accuracy of the CPU interpreter/CPU recompiler
 - Improve the accuracy of the RSP interpreter/RSP recompiler